 6. Achieve a better financial outcome

-Within a more diverse workplace, the more likely creative ideas are going to be presented.
-This helps fuel growth and helps create more sustainability within an organisation.
-Diversity in the workplace should not just prioritise women, but instead, have a fluid combination of both genders throughout the organisation.
+Within a more diverse workplace, it’s likely that more creative ideas will be presented.
+This helps fuel growth and create more sustainability within an organisation.
+Diversity in the workplace should not just prioritise women but, instead, have a fluid combination of both genders throughout the organisation.

-Workplace gender diversity helps increase productivity, creativity, improves performance, staff retention, and, as established, boosts collaboration throughout the business.
+Workplace gender diversity helps increase productivity, and creativity, improves performance and staff retention, and, as established, boosts collaboration throughout the business.
 In a workplace study, 21% of businesses are more likely to experience above-average profitability if the workforce is gender-diverse.

 7. Fresh new outlooks and perspectives